 \section{Conclusion}

 In this work, we investigated how the critical behaviour of an Ising system changes under the mutual influence of two factors: LR interactions and structural disorder.
-It is known that the random Ising model with LR belongs to a new ``random'' universality class, distinct from the pure (undiluted) LR universality class, as well as from the random SR universality class for the values of decay parameter $d/2<\sigma<2-\eta_{SR}$.
+It is known that the random Ising model with LR belongs to a new ``random'' universality class, distinct from the pure (undiluted) LR universality class, as well as from the random SR universality class for the values of decay parameter $d/2<\sigma<2-\eta_{\rm SR}$.

-Aiming to provide a quantitative description of the critical behaviour in this new universality class, we considered a scalar $\phi^4$ field theory with two coupling constants and employed the field-theoretic RG approach.
+Aiming at providing a quantitative description of the critical behaviour in this new universality class, we considered a scalar $\phi^4$ field theory with two coupling constants and employed the field-theoretic RG approach.
 We have derived the three-loop RG functions within massless minimal subtraction scheme.
-On the basis of these functions, we have calculated the correlation length critical exponent $\nu$ at fixed spatial dimension $d=3$ and for the values of decay parameter $d/2<\sigma<2-\eta_{SR}$ employing various techniques for analysing asymptotic series.
+On the basis of these functions, we have calculated the correlation length critical exponent $\nu$ at a fixed spatial dimension $d=3$ and for the values of decay parameter $d/2<\sigma<2-\eta_{\rm SR}$ employing various techniques for analysing asymptotic series.

-Our two-loop estimates obtained with help Pad{\'e}--Borel--Leroy resummation methods demonstrate a non-monotonic dependence of $\nu$ on $\sigma$ when changing from mean-field boundary $d/2$ to the SR boundary $2-\eta_{SR}$.
+Our two-loop estimates obtained with help Pad{\'e}--Borel--Leroy resummation methods demonstrate a non-monotonous dependence of $\nu$ on $\sigma$ when changing from the mean-field boundary $d/2$ to the SR boundary $2-\eta_{\rm SR}$.
 There is a significant difference with the corresponding values of $\nu$ for the undiluted LR Ising model.
 Therefore, we hope that our study will motivate verification of this finding within Monte Carlo simulations.

-While within the three-loop approximation we have obtained reliable estimates for $\nu$ using the subsequent resummation approach only for $\sigma<1.9$.
+Herein, within the three-loop approximation we have obtained reliable estimates for $\nu$ using the subsequent resummation approach only for $\sigma<1.9$.
 A possible explanation of this outcome is that the perturbative field-theoretical RG approach is not proper for the random Ising model with LR interactions, making the two-loop approximation to be optimal truncation in this case.